MickyHCorbett/MorfLess/syntax/syntax-commands.md

 The tags "///xxxxx:" are **Schematic Tags** in that they represent the different sections of a html document, with the META section representing backend information that can be organised and indexed separately.

 In the example about there is one **Schematic Command** in the form "%%xxxxx::".
 MorfLess will parse this text by Schematic Tag then by Schematic Command.
 If the Schematic Command syntax is incorrect the command and all its subcommands or keywords will be ignored.

+## Schematic Commands

+Schematic commands (as shown in the table above) are called by prefixing with "%%" and ending with  "::".
+Spaces can be used.